 \section{Conclusion}

-We propose a general importance sampling framework for a stochastic system driven by latent Markov processes.
-We focus on Markov random walk, i.e., a random walk whose increment is driven by an underlying general state Markov process.
-The basic idea is to twist the transition probability of the underlying process and the observed process separately based on link functions.
+We propose a general importance sampling framework for Markov random walks.
+The basic idea is to twist the transition probabilities of the underlying and observed processes separately using a link function.
 Such a duo-exponential tilting family essentially enlarges the search space of sampling distributions and includes the traditional one-parameter exponential tilting as a special case.
 We provide asymptotically optimal link functions under the LAN family.
 Furthermore, compared to the existing method of exponential tilting, our framework does not require the large deviation principle.
-Thus, it does not need eigenvalues and eigenfunctions, which are difficult to get for complex systems.
-Also, the existence of the asymptotically optimal link functions requires slightly weaker regularity conditions on the stochastic processes compared to the conventional large deviation-based methods.
-In particular, when the typical regularity conditions hold for the eigenvalues and eigenfunctions, we show that our asymptotically optimal link function can be regarded as a local, linearized approximation to the eigenfunction.
-Therefore, we only need to compute the derivative of the eigenfunction at one point instead of finding a whole function.
+Thus, it does not need eigenvalues and eigenfunctions, which are difficult to obtain for complex systems.
+Instead, we only need to compute the derivative of the eigenfunction at one point instead of finding the whole function.
 We show the logarithmic efficiency of the proposed estimator under the asymptotic normal regime.
 We apply our algorithms to a pandemic model and the computation of CoVaR in finance, where the conventional importance sampling methods cannot be easily used.
 The proposed algorithm produces better numerical results than existing importance sampling algorithms and achieves significant variance reduction in two applications for events with a moderately small probability ($10^{-2}\sim 10^{-4}$).
 Moreover, the simulation results shed new light on the impact of reducing the transmission rate in controlling the overflow probability in the pandemic model and on a cross-sectional relationship between VaR and CoVaR.